MA4020 - Mathematical Programming (2022/23)

 LO4 Write programmes to solve mathematical and statistical problems.

-The assessment consists of three main elements: a test (LO1-LO2) on the weekly practical work completed with 25% weighting and two group programming projects (LO3-LO4).
-First coursework has weighting of 25% and the second weighting of 50%.
+The assessment consists of three main elements: a test (LO1-LO2) on the weekly practical work completed with 30% weighting and two programming projects (LO1-LO4).
+First coursework (Individual) has weighting of 30% and the second (Group Coursework) weighting of 40%.

-In the group project, students are expected to work in small groups.
+In the group coursework, students are expected to work in small groups.

 Students will have an opportunity to demonstrate their skills in the following activities: